Skip to main content

 The landing page had to feel like a concert

 BTS concerts are defined by one image: stadiums filled with purple ARMY bombs, a sea of light.
 The landing page is built around that.
 A dark full-screen field of purple and pink particle bokeh, with seven colored spotlight beams rising from a stage line.
 One per member, each in their official signature color.
 For ARMY, the colors are immediately recognizable.
-For a new listener, it's a striking first impression that signals this wasn't thrown together.
+For a new listener, it's a first signal that this wasn't thrown together.

 That color system runs through the entire site.
 Every member has a signature color, stored in the database as mic_color, that becomes the accent on their profile page, their bar in the analytics charts, their dot on the member grid.
 Seven distinct visual identities, one consistent system.